edwardcallow/tesco-jargon/b.md

 ## B is for…

 #### Backhaul
 > See [Tesco supplier collection](t.md#tesco-supplier-collection).

 #### Backroom
 > See [warehouse](w.md#warehouse).

+#### Back-gate buzzer
+Button at the back gate in large stores to trigger an automated announcement over the tannoy: ‘There is a caller at the back gate, please attend.

 #### Back office
 A system used in-store, for example, to download price changes, or to view what’s happening on the checkout operation.